harrycresswell/harry/site/content/page/about.md

 ## More about me

 I’m an independent product designer from London.
 My work takes place in the grey area between UX and UI design and frontend web development.
-From problem solving concepts to executing high fidelity mockups and prototypes in code, I involve myself from start to finish.
+From problem solving concepts to executing high fidelity mockups and prototypes in code, I involve myself in projects from start to finish.

 I currently live between London and Hamburg, where I work  with a handful of clients, often remotely.
 In my free time I enjoy climbing, hiking, running and skiing.
 I practice meditation and yoga most days.